Phu2011831/ee3031/README.md

 Requires no DMA or Interrupts while still maintaining very fast screen draws.
 See performance analysis below

-The intent of this library is to provide a really simple way to get ILI9341 projects started without complex methods.
-Basic SPI and GPIO inputs/Outputs are enough to use the library.

 Contains:
   - main driver for initialization and basic functions "ILI9341_STM32_Driver"
   - GFX driver for advanced functionality (fonts, pictures)